cfw-guide/ios.cfw.guide/docs/en_US/jailbreak/installing-chimeratv.md

 ## Running Chimera

 1. Open the ChimeraTV application from your home screen
-1. Tap "Jailbreak"
+1. Click "Jailbreak"
 1. Reboot your Apple TV again when prompted
     - If you are not prompted and it automatically reboots, wait 1-2 minutes, then try again.
     - This time, it is necessary
 1. Once again, open the ChimeraTV application from your home screen immediately after rebooting
-1. Tap "Jailbreak" again
+1. Click "Jailbreak" again
     - If it automatically reboots or crashes and the jailbreak is not installed, wait 1-2 minutes, then try again.

 :::